near/docs/docs/develop/contracts/xcc.md

 ### Callback Pattern

 The callback pattern is used when contract `A` calls contract `B` and wants to do something with the data returned from `B`.
+In the following example, Contract `B` is a Fungible Token contract.
+Contract `A` makes a cross contract call to contract `B` to check the balance of an account and registers a callback.
+If the cross contract call fails the callback returns `oops!`.
+If the cross contract call is successful, the callback returns `Wow!` if the accounts balance is `> 100000` otherwise it returns `Hmmmm`.

 <!--DOCUSAURUS_CODE_TABS-->